tegonal/gt/README.md

 g(it)t(ools) is a bash based script which pulls a file or a directory stored in a git repository.
 It includes automatic verification via GPG.
-It enables that files can be maintained at a single place and pulled into multiple projects (e.g. scripts, config files etc.)
+It enables that files (e.g. scripts, config files etc.) can be maintained at a single place and pulled into multiple projects (at different places per file if desired).
 In this sense, gt is a bit like a package manager which is based on git repositories but without dependency resolution and such.